 Beaver Island - Cable's Bay Fishing Village.
 Survey and test excavations took place at this coastal site during the NMU summer 2010 archaeology field school and during the summer of 2011; artifact analysis continues.
 Research and results of analyses were exhibited in "Scattered To The Winds - The Vanished Community of Cable's Bay" which ran from April to September of 2012 at the Beaumier UP Heritage Center on NMU's campus.
 Portions of this collection may be exhibited at the Beaver Island Historical Society in the future.

 Beaver Island - Burke Farm.
 Survey and test excavations took place at the Mormon and Irish farmstead during the NMU summer 2010 archaeology field school; artifact analysis continues.

 Chicago Lakefront Archaeology Project – historic artifact analysis from excavations along the lakefront (ca. 1904-1921); analysis and preparation of publication continues.

 Traditional Cultural Use Study - Blackfeet and Yellowstone National Park, Grand Teton National Park and National Elk Reserve

-Mormon Mountains Cultural Landscape Study - Recently, Professor Alex Carroll was awarded a two-year grant to study linkages between the oral histories of Southern Paiute, Western Shoshone and Goshute communities with rock art of the Great Basin.
+Mormon Mountains Cultural Landscape Study - Recently, Professor Alex Ruuska was awarded a two-year grant to study linkages between the oral histories of Southern Paiute, Western Shoshone and Goshute communities with rock art of the Great Basin.
 The fieldwork component of this study will be conducted during summer and outstanding students may be selected to participate in this research.